Safety Excellence

 We develop, maintain and deliver programs which encourage and promote education on safe work practices and safety awareness on the job.
 We make it a priority to promote member awareness of new and changing regulations.

-Through utilization of AGC’s safety resources and participation on the Chapter’s Environmental, Health and Safety Committee, members gain valuable insight and information to assist them in maintaining a strong safety program and an outstanding safety record.
+Through utilization of AGC’s safety resources and participation on the Chapter’s Environmental, Health and Safety Committee (ES&H), members gain valuable insight and information to assist them in maintaining a strong safety program and an outstanding safety record.
 Lower incidence rates and reductions in lost workday cases contribute to lower experience modification rates (E-Mods).
 These rates play a significant role in prequalification submittals on job bids.

 AGC members place a high premium on jobsite safety.
 Individually and collectively, their lost workday incidence rates are some of the lowest in the nation.